palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 2. **cannot serialize object of type `org.gradle.api.internal.project.DefaultProject`, a subtype of `org.gradle.api.Project`, as these are not supported with the configuration cache**
 3. **invocation of `Task.project` at execution time is unsupported**

 The first error occurs when you start external processes during the configuration phase.
-Generally, , it is preferred to run external processes in tasks with properly declared inputs and outputs to avoid unnecessary work when the task is UP-TO-DATE.
+Generally, it is preferred to run external processes in tasks with properly declared inputs and outputs to avoid unnecessary work when the task is UP-TO-DATE.

-without using `ExecOperations`.
-Gradle needs to be aware of all external processes so it can determine if any changes require the configuration cache to be re-run.

-The second and third errors occur because Gradle tasks shouldn't take mutable types as input — Gradle, Settings, Project, SourceSet, or Configuration.
+The second and third errors occur because Gradle tasks shouldn't take mutable types as input — `Gradle`, `Settings`, `Project`, `SourceSet`, or `Configuration`.
 Having these as inputs limits task concurrency (what if two tasks mutate a `Project` concurrently?) and prevents Gradle from serializing task inputs into the cache (they are too large to be serialized).

 To solve the second and third errors, you can
 - Declare the smallest "surface area" your task needs as task input, e.g. take in `Property<String>` for project version, instead of taking in `Project` and accessing `project.version`